Would it be bragging to say that I am fairly famous among my circle of friends for this amazing chicken?

 I could go on, but I won’t.

-This marinated, butterflied chicken is so addictive that a friend affectionately referred to it as “Heroin Chicken,” and the name stuck.
+This marinated (which is a key important point – marinate for 48 hours), butterflied chicken is so addictive that a friend affectionately referred to it as “Heroin Chicken,” and the name stuck.

 Everyone needs a signature go-to dish, one that you can prepare for family and friends and know you’re going to have a home run, and Heroin Chicken is that dish.
 This is the dish I bring to the new mother for her much-deserved dinner, or to a weekend collaborative dinner party…and it’s always a hit.
 It’s the little black dress of my cooking repertoire.
 I originally saw this in a Nigella Lawson book–love her!–and although the recipe has evolved into the addictive variation that it is, never would I have imagined how often I would make this, so: major credits to Nigella!